Title: Carrot disclosure: Forgejo

 Policy](https://codeberg.org/forgejo/governance/src/branch/main/SECURITY-POLICY.md),

-with a lot of `MUST`/`MUST NOT` about what I must or mustn't do should I decide to go
+with a lot of `MUST`/`MUST NOT` about what I must or mustn't do should I decide

-send pull-requests, [but](https://codeberg.org/forgejo/forgejo/pulls/12285)
+pull-requests, but even [if](https://codeberg.org/forgejo/forgejo/pulls/12288)

 I discussed the conundrum with a friend of mine, and was told to put my money